fine-legal/fine-data-analyst-challenge/README.md

 __Scenario:__

 Imagine you are tasked with setting up a new dbt project to transform raw sales data into a format that is useful for analysis.
-The raw data is loaded into staging tables every night and needs to be transformed into a star schema for the analytics team.
+The raw data is loaded into raw data lake every night and needs to be transformed into a star schema for the analytics team.

 __Raw Data Tables:__